 Fig. 5.20 shows the disruption length with beam intensities up to 30 Tp for a 14 GeV beam.
-The peak energy deposition to Hg with 14 GeV beam energy at 30 Tp is $\sim 70$ J/g by approximating it from Fig. 5.13 and the ratio of energy deposition by 14 GeV and 24 GeV respectively, where the disruption length corresponds to $\sim 23$ cm $\pm 5$ cm for 10 T to $\sim 18$ cm $\pm 5$ cm for 15 T respectively.
+The peak and total energy deposition to Hg with 14 GeV beam energy at 30 Tp and 15 T is ~ 52 J/g and 3700 J by approximating it from Fig. 5.13, where the disruption length corresponds to ~ 23 cm ± 5 cm for 10 T to ~ 18 cm ± 5 cm for 15 T respectively.
 At high intensities of beam, the disruption length appears to be approaching an asymptotic level.
-The magnetic field reduces effectively weak disruption such as the generation of the filaments on the jet surface.
-The threshold of the disruption for beam intensity is around 4 Tp at 5 T and the magnetic field can increases it, though the effect is not clear in Fig. 5.20 due to the difficulty in quantifying and measuring the small amount of the disruption length.
+The magnetic field suppresses weak disruption such as onset of generation of the filaments on the jet surface.
+The threshold of the disruption for beam intensity is around 4 Tp at 5 T and the magnetic field can increases it, though the effect is not clear in Fig. 5.20 due to the difficulty in quantifying and judging to measure the small amount of the disruption length.